rpdelaney/xkeypass/README.md

 with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ####TERMS AND CONDITIONS
 © Copyright 2014 Ryan Delaney.
-All rights reserved.

 THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT